Eunsong/SpinDynamicsSimulator/README.md

 Now, we have a complete .top file.
 Note that as I have mentioned earlier, we are starting with ferromagnetic ordering.
 You can see this in your *topol.top* file in the *[ basis ]* section; all spins are aligned along *+z* direction.
-If you run a linear simulation using this topology file, the output trajectory will blow-up; Linear simulation works only on a ground sate structure.
+If you run a linear simulation using this topology file, the output trajectory will blow-up; **Linear simulation works only on a ground sate structure**.
+So if you happend to see extremely large numbers in your output trajectory file, it most likely means that you are not using proper ground state configuration.

 (to be updated...)